Home |

 Several years passed before Perry raised such concern with his family that he again was institutionalized at Dixmont.
 In mid-December 1908, his relatives feared violence at his hands, and his brother George signed a request before Justice of the Peace William P. Clark to have him re-admitted.
 Perry, now 40, was arrested by Constable J.W.
 Mitchell, apparently spent the night in jail and was escorted to Dixmont the following day.
 Perry eventually was released from his fourth stay at Dixmont.
 He returned to his native Fayette County, and resided with his sister and brother in law, Agnes and Nelson Kern.
 A niece recalled that Perry was good looking, and always well-dressed.
 Considered kindly but odd, and very religious, he was often seen reading his Bible.

 In later years, Perry moved from place to place, staying for short intervals with his nieces and nephews.
-In August 1951, he moved in with his niece Anna Warrick at Mutual, near Greensburg, Westmoreland County, PA.
-He died there two months later, on Oct.
+In August 1951, suffering from hypertension, hardening of the arteries and senility, he moved in with his niece Anna Warrick at Mutual, near Greensburg, Westmoreland County, PA.
+After a stay of eight weeks, he suffered a stroke and died on Oct.
 24, 1951.
 Fittingly, he was buried beside his beloved parents at the Normalville Cemetery.
 In July 2007, his grave was one of the first stops on a cemetery tour during the National Minerd-Minard-Miner-Minor Reunion.